TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/components/drivers/ospi.md

 - Programmable baud rate generator to generate OSPI clocks.
 - Supports BOOT mode.
 - Handling ECC errors for flash devices with embedded correction engine.
+- Skip tuning, the ospi driver reads the tuning parameters set in the previous stage, by calculating the read delay value, tuning point is set.
+This saves the boot time by skipping the search for tuning points.

 ## SysConfig Features